11/18/2019 The Importance of Supplemental Insurance for Offsetting Rising Costs

 Millions of Americans are carefully considering their comprehensive health insurance options as Open Enrollment is occurring around the country.
 Whether you are enrolling through your employer, or a state or federal Affordable Care Act marketplace, you will have the opportunity to choose options that are right for you and your family.

-As you take a look at your options, make sure to carefully consider how supplemental insurance fits into your insurance portfolio, and how it may help offset that dent in your budget I just mentioned.
+As you take a look at your options, make sure to carefully consider how supplemental insurance fits into your insurance portfolio, and how it may help offset that dent in your budget.

 Some types of supplemental insurance can work by complementing your major medical coverage.
-When an accident or illness happens, supplemental insurance may help cover uncovered or unreimbursed medical expenses.
+When an accident or illness happens, supplemental insurance may help cover uncovered or unreimbursed medical expenses including:

 Common types of supplemental insurance are: